rom-rb/rom-rb.org/source/learn/sql/migrations.html.md

 chapter: Migrations
 ---

-There are migration tasks available and migration interface available in SQL gateways.
+The SQL adapter uses Sequel migration API exposed by SQL gateways.
+You can either use the built-in rake tasks, or handle migrations manually.

-### Using Rake Tasks
+### Migration Rake Tasks

 To load migration tasks simply require them and provide `db:setup` task which sets up ROM.